 You can opt for a third-party vendor to handle your backups.
 For maximum efficiency and security, many companies that offer cloud-based backups, such as US Signal’s Backup-as-a-Service (BaaS), are preferable.
 Some allow you to back up data from any physical or virtual infrastructure or Windows workstation to their cloud service.
 You can then access your data at any time, from anywhere.
 Some also offer backups as a managed service, handling everything from remediation of backup failures to system/file restores to source.

 Stay Current with Data Replication

-Similar to backup, data replication copies and moves data to another location.
+Like backup, data replication copies and moves data to another location.
 The difference is that replication copies data in real- or near-real time, so you have a more up-to-date copy.

 Replication costs more than backup, so it’s often reserved for mission-critical applications that must be up and running for operations to continue during any business interruption.
-That makes it a key component of a DR plan.
+That makes it a vital component of a DR plan.

-Keep in mind is that replication copies every change, even if the change resulted from an error or a virus.
+Remember that replication copies every change, even if the change resulted from an error or a virus.
 To access data before a change, the replication process must be combined with continuous data protection or another type of technology to create recovery points to roll back to if required.
 That’s one of the benefits of a Disaster Recovery as a Service (DRaaS) solution.

 The DRaaS Option

 DRaaS solutions offer benefits that make them an attractive option for integrating into a DR plan.
 By employing true continuous data protection, a DRaaS solution can offer a recovery point objective (RPO) of a few seconds.
 Applications can be recovered instantly and automatically — sometimes with a service level agreement (SLA) based RTO of minutes.